Ong-Yi-Kai/MarsPerience/README.md

 To duplicate the what is seen on the ocuclus and to inspect the browser, open a google chrome browser and go to ```chrome://inspect/#devices```.

 ## Credits
-This work is done by Christian Tate, Yi Kai Ong and Jonathan Joseph from the department of Astronomy at Cornell University.
+This work was done by Christian Tate, Yi Kai Ong and Jonathan Joseph from the department of Astronomy at Cornell University.